boswelja/WatchConnectionLib/README.md

+# ⚠️ ARCHIVED

+Keep an eye out for an alternative coming soon ;)

 # Watch Connection Library

 A kotlin-first Android library to provide a shared API for interacting with multiple smartwatches from different platforms.
 You can find the latest version from the [Releases section](https://github.com/boswelja/WatchConnectionLib/releases)